Cree Summer: Video game voice acting

-Music career
+Music

-Summer has sung since an early age and joined her first band at 13.
-In 1985, she recorded the theme song for OWL/TV.
-In 1990, she sang background vocals on two tracks for fellow A Different World cast member Jasmine Guy's self-titled LP.
-In 1993 she released an album (as lead singer) with her band Subject to Change.
-Capitol Records did not officially release the album because of creative differences; the records that were produced were distributed as promotions and are considered a rarity.
-The band, with a strong political message and rock-soul fusion sound, remained popular as a co-headlining act with other performers.
-In 1999, Summer released her solo album Street Faërie produced by and featuring guest artist (and friend) Lenny Kravitz, with the album a moderate success.
-Although Summer toured as Kravitz's opening act, her label dropped her and a planned spot with Lilith Fair was canceled.
-The label continued to promote the album, however, sending out a four-track sampler to radio and issuing remix singles of the track "Revelation Sunshine" in Europe, with a special single specifically for Austria.
+Summer recorded the theme song for OWL/TV in 1985.
+In 1990, she sang background vocals on two tracks for fellow A Different World cast member Jasmine Guy, appearing on the album Jasmine Guy.
+In 1993, she released the album "Womb Amnesia" on Capitol Records with her band Subject to Change.
+In 1999, Summer released a solo album, Street Faërie, produced by and featuring Lenny Kravitz.

-Summer recorded a song titled "Savior Self" for which she directed a music video co-starring Zoë Kravitz, daughter of actor Lisa Bonet and rocker Lenny Kravitz.
-The video was screened online, but the track was never made available commercially, nor was it distributed to the radio.

-A number of Summer's portrayed characters (animated or otherwise) are singers or sing songs within the soundtrack of a show.
+A number of Summer's portrayed characters (animated or otherwise) are singers.
 The character of Susie in All Grown Up! was portrayed as a singer with real talent, allowing Summer to sing in the role.
-Summer also sings the opening theme song for All Grown Up!.
+Summer sings the opening theme song for All Grown Up!.
 The character of Foxxy Love in Drawn Together was a singer, with songs like "La-La-La-La-Labia" and "Crashy Smashy", Numbuh 5 from Codename: Kids Next Door sang a lullaby to lull babies to sleep.
 Elmyra Duff sang many times on Tiny Toon Adventures.
 She co-performed lead vocals in the song "Cool Kitty" with Tara Strong, which accompanied a cartoon called Class of 3000, directed and written for Cartoon Network by André 3000.
 She provided the voice of a recurring pomegranate singer in The High Fructose Adventures of Annoying Orange, who usually sang during montage sequences.
 Her character Priscilla on Sheriff Callie's Wild West sings many times, as well.

-In 2008, Summer appeared on The Frank Zappa AAAFNRAAA Birthday Bundle, performing a cover of Zappa's song "Dirty Love" with Dweezil Zappa on guitar and backup vocals by Ahmet Zappa, produced by Linda Perry.
+In 2008, Summer appeared on The Frank Zappa AAAFNRAAA Birthday Bundle, performing a cover of Frank Zappa's song "Dirty Love" with Dweezil Zappa on guitar and backup vocals by Ahmet Zappa, produced by Linda Perry.

-Musical influences

-Summer's musical influences include Frank Zappa, Al Green and Dinah Washington.
+Summer's musical influences include Frank Zappa, Al Green, and Dinah Washington.